Internship Training Manual

 M. Multidisciplinary Clinical Team Meeting

-Small interdisciplinary teams of CAPS staff and trainees meet weekly for one hour.
-Teams set their own agendas and formats that typically involve case discussion.
+Small interdisciplinary teams of CAPS staff and trainees meet weekly for one hour for case discussion.

 N. Staff Meeting